mehedi-sharif/soulspring/content/_index.md

     video: ''
     quote:
       enable: true
-      content: "[ Mid-Journey Revisit ] <br/> Assessment for Any Adjustment"
+      content: Mid-Journey Revisit <br/> Assessment for Any Adjustment
       description: 'As your wellness partner, it is important for us to stay in touch.
         A personalized follow-up consultation will be scheduled for you to revisit and assess your progress mid-journey and make any necessary adjustments to